 Continue reading to learn how this helpful system can benefit both metal fabrication job shops and their customers.

-Lean Manufacturing,
+Topics: Lean Manufacturing, Lean, 5S

 What Does Lean Manufacturing Entail?